alan-turing-institute/WimbledonPlanner/README.md

+> [!IMPORTANT]
+> Wimbledon has not been maintained since 2023 and is no longer deployed on Azure.
+> You can still run the app locally using the instructions below.
+> The contents of its database have been dumped and are stored in the REG SharePoint folder, in the `REG_Service_Areas/Project_Scheduling` subdirectory.
+> (The database was running PostgresQL 11; the dump was created using `pg_dump` on PostgreSQL 17.)
+> You can still use this data when running the app by creating a local PostgresQL database and loading the data into it.
+> To do this, follow the instructions below to create a local database and specify the path to the dump file when running the `create_localhost.sh` script.
+> There is a note below on how to do this.
+>
+> Note that while the web app itself can be run, the code has not been maintained for a while, and the queries to retrieve data from Forecast no longer work due to changes in its API.
+> Consequently, new graphs cannot be plotted.
+> If you wish to plot the visualisations yourself, you will have to update this code.

 # Project Wimbledon

 Project Wimbledon is an attempt to fix and possibly automate the REG group's planning and billing process.